Marge Frantz: Return to school and later career (1973–1999)

 Frantz and Engstand's relocation was precipitated by Schaar and Wolin moving to the University of California, Santa Cruz in 1973.
 Frantz decided to follow them there to complete her graduate studies in the History of Consciousness Department.
-She began working as teaching assistant at UC Santa Cruz in 1973 and became an ardent feminist.
+She was hired as a teaching assistant at UC Santa Cruz in 1973 and became an ardent feminist.
 Engstrand worked for the County and City of Santa Cruz Library Board and the two women joined the Santa Cruz Quaker Meeting, becoming active in the Quaker Lesbian Conference that met at the Ben Lomond Quaker Center.
 Frantz was one of the founders of the Women's Studies Department at UC Santa Cruz and was promoted to a lecturer in American and Women's Studies in 1976.
 The courses she taught focused on women's history, social movements in the United States, and McCarthyism.
-For many years, Frantz served on the UC Santa Cruz's Women's Studies Executive Committee and was a member of the Board of Directors for the Women's Center.
-She served as a mentor to LGBT students and her relationship with Engstrand made the couple role models for the community.
+For many years, Frantz served on the UC Santa Cruz's Women's Studies Executive Committee and was a member of the board of directors for the Women's Center.
+She was a mentor to LGBT students and her relationship with Engstrand made the couple role models for the community.

 In 1984, Frantz completed her PhD under Schaar with the dissertation Radical Visions: Alexander Meiklejohn on Education, Culture, Democracy and the First Amendment.
 Throughout the 1980s and 1990s, she continued her activism, speaking at events for the American Civil Liberties Union (ACLU) and the Women's International League for Peace and Freedom (WILPF), warning of the dangers of returning to McCarthyism and a backlash against pacifists, while protesting nuclear testing and the removal of affirmative action legislation.
 Lecturing throughout the country, she published articles in journals and newspapers, such as Mother Jones, Santa Cruz Magazine, the Santa Cruz Sentinel, and the San Jose Mercury News.
 She officially retired in 1989, and that year won the Teacher of the Year Award.
-Discontented to not teach, Frantz continued lecturing for another decade.
+Discontented with retirement, Frantz continued lecturing for another decade.
 She was honored in 1997 with a Distinguished Teaching Award from the Alumni Association.

 Death and legacy

 In the last decade of her life, Frantz was ailing and Engstrand cared for her until she was unable to do so.
 After she moved to Sunshine Villa, Engstrand continued to visit as often as she could.
-Frantz died on October 16, 2015 in Santa Cruz.
+Frantz died on October 16, 2015, in Santa Cruz.
 Her story was among those presented in the Oscar-nominated documentary Seeing Red in 1983.
 An oral history interview with Frantz taken by Kelly Anderson in 2005, forms part of the Voices of Feminism Oral History Project in the Sophia Smith Collection at Smith College in Northampton, Massachusetts.